 Regular drain field inspections are important, even if you aren’t experiencing obvious problems.
 Inspections are the best way to learn about early signs of damage or malfunction and get the problem resolved quickly.

-If you ever notice the smell of sewage in the vicinity of your drain field, you need to have the field inspected by a professional.
+If you notice the smell of sewage by your drain field, you need to have it inspected by a professional.
 Septic systems are built so that odors don’t normally escape.
 If odors are escaping, have it checked out.

 A very clear sign that there’s a problem with your drain field or septic system is the appearance of extra-lush grass or vegetation above the field or the tank.
 A blockage or leak will send high-powered nutrients to plant life and make it thrive more than distant vegetation.

 If there are puddles or soggy patches in the grass over your drain field, it means that some kind of drainage issue or leak is happening that needs to be addressed sooner rather than later.

 As your drain field ages, more frequent inspections are needed.
 With regular inspections, necessary maintenance and repairs along the way, you can extend the life of your system.